HarwinBorger/SpaceFramework/docs/getting-started/itcss.md

 If you are not using ITCSS, then you might consider the **ITCSS architecture**.
 In this article we explain how ITCSS works and how it helps you organize your CSS code.

 ## What is ITCSS?
 ITCSS is basically nothing more then an idealogic folder structure to organize your **SCSS**, **LESS** or **CSS** code.
-If you already using naming conventions such as **OOCSS** and **BEM**, then ITCSS puts them at their right full place in de folder hierarchy.
+It is simular to SMACSS but way more envolved.
+If you already using naming conventions such as **OOCSS** and **BEM**, then you gonna love our ITCSS structure.

 The thought behind its folder structure is however way bigger then just a folder structure.
-It focuses on maintaining clear code which is easily expandable.
+It focuses on maintaining clear code which is easily expandable and writing as less code as possible.

-It knows the following main folders:
+ITCSS knows the following main folders:

 1. [Settings](#_1-settings)
 2. Tools